revaturelabs/biforce/biforce/etl/README.md

 ## Responsibilities

-Our Responsibilities consisted of initial cleansing of the data through Sqoop importing tables from Caliber Database into Hive filtering only specific columns, performing a complex query on the table to join the results into one usuable result for the Spark team, then Sqoop importing the final table back in HDFS.
+Our Responsibilities consisted of initial cleansing of the data.
+Sqoop importing tables from Caliber Database into Hive filtering only specific columns for the Spark Team.
+Performing a complex query on the data to join the results into one usuable table for the Spark team.
+Then using a Hive action to export the final table back in HDFS.
 This entire process also needed to be automated in Oozie.

 ## Goals